cambiotraining/unix-shell/materials/xx-permissions.md

 What commands could `robin` run to ensure that all members of the `birdlab` group could read and modify all the files within `student_projects`?

 ::::: {.callout-answer}
-The user `robin` would have to run two commands: one to change the group, another to change permissions.
+Robin needs to run two commands: one to change the group, and another to change permissions.

 This command: